bkw777/dl2/co2ba.md

   The simplest possible way to put binary into DATA statements and read them.
   It's useful for very small payloads because the BASIC to load it is almost nothing.

+All cases use a rolling xor checksum.

+For !yenc, the default `XA=^64` is fast and pretty good.
+You can also say `XA=best` which will internally try all 256 possible vlues, both xor and rot.
+This will take several seconds (~5) and generally produce a smaller file, but not by very much.

 ## Examples
 <!--